irskep/Incontinents/Readme.md

 Q: Why is the code in [file] so awful?

 A: Like so many undergraduate course projects, it was written in a frenzy and released Just Because.

+Q: How does it work?

+A: Throw me a message and I'll write faster.